 - In that instance, I recommend waiting and frosting it the day you plan on serving it.

-Other Southern Dessert Recipes to Try
+More Southern Dessert Recipes to Make

 Southern desserts are known for being sweet, full fat and full flavored.
 They’re also known for being unapologetic on all three counts.
 A few other desserts you may like to try: